A new hierarchy for complex plane curves: Introduction

 \section{Introduction}

 Let $S=\C[x,y,z]$ be the polynomial ring in three variables $x,y,z$ with complex coefficients, and let $C:f=0$ be a reduced curve of degree $d\geq 3$ in the complex projective plane $\PP^2$.
-We denote by $J_f$ the Jacobian ideal of $f$, i.e. the homogeneous ideal in $S$ spanned by the partial derivatives $f_x,f_y,f_z$ of $f$, and by $M(f)=S/J_f$ the corresponding graded quotient ring, called the Jacobian (or Milnor) algebra of $f$.
+The ring $S$ and all the graded $S$-modules considered below are graded with respect to the natural grading.
+We denote by $J_f$ the Jacobian ideal of $f$, i.e. the homogeneous ideal in $S$ spanned by the partial derivatives $f_x,f_y,f_z$ of $f$, and by $M(f)=S/J_f$ we denote the corresponding graded quotient ring, called the Jacobian (or Milnor) algebra of $f$.
 Consider the graded $S$-module of Jacobian syzygies of $f$, namely

 According to Hilbert's Syzygy Theorem, the graded Jacobian algebra $M(f)$ has a minimal resolution of the form

 where clearly $F_0=S$, $F_1=S^3(1-d)$ and the morphism $F_1 \to F_0$ is given by

 With this notation, the graded $S$-module of Jacobian syzygies $D_0(f)$ has the following minimal resolution